MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/entity-hierarchy-limits.md

 |Name|The name must be unique among all budgets within the account.
 The name can contain a maximum of 255 characters.|

 ## <a name="campaign"></a>Campaign
-The campaign object is the top level object of an advertising campaign and is where you specify the campaign's budget.
+The campaign object is the top level object of an advertising campaign and is where you set the campaign's budget.
 Each account can have up to 10,000 campaigns.

 You can manage campaigns using the Bulk service ([Campaign Record](../bulk-service/campaign.md)) or Campaign Management service ([Campaign](../campaign-management-service/campaign.md)).